Doodles/wrks in progress

 all that gravy, all those mashed potatoes, all those cups of tea,

-all those years cooking, cleaning,
+those years cooking, cleaning,

-keeping decades for some man, not ourselves
+keeping decades for some man, and never for ourselves,

 what a waste of good china, what a fool to love china,